Auld Lang Syne

 “Yeah.”
 Steve was smiling a little bit.
 Barnes knew that smile, the twitch at the corner of Steve’s mouth and the worried wrinkle between his eyes.

-His best friend was a great huge idiot most of the time – before that he’d been a great little idiot.
+His best friend was a great huge idiot most of the time – and before that he’d been a great little idiot.
 Steve threw himself into danger without a thought for a plan until it was almost too late, and never cared more for his own safety than he did for standing up for what he thought was right.
 Steve deserved Darcy.
 God help him, that might be both a blessing and a punishment.
 As his best friend, Barnes wouldn’t tease him too much, and he’d try to help Steve out, although every saint in heaven probably wasn’t enough to make Steve smooth.
 Assuming they would listen to the prayers of someone as certainly hell bound as Bucky Barnes.

 But he still had to tease some.
 It was his responsibility.